barneydesmond/blog/_posts/2013-08-15-into-the-wasteland.markdown

 {% insert_image 20130815-033-DS8_5012.jpg %}
 Caption: Volleyball team photo, I wonder when this was taken.
 If that's a meaningful date at the bottom, I guess it's Heisei 20 (2008).
 It's a weird experience just being here.
 This used to be a real Japanese school, something I only know as a stereotype.
 Real people attended here, they stood where I stand now, and used this storeroom.
 It's just... eerie.

+What's also eerie is looking at [the school's website](http://www.odaka-ch.fks.ed.jp/).
+Clearly everyone shipped out but to God knows where, maybe they moved as a single unit to another school, or maybe they all got spread out.
+But to have your entire world flipped like that, is unimaginable, literally every little detail of your perhaps-seemingly-mundane life, changes.
+And yet they keep going still learning, the principal's office still issuing regular announcements.

 {% insert_image 20130815-034-DS8_5016.jpg %}
 Caption: Stairs and hallway